 Extended Hours Opening - evening clinics and Saturday mornings.

-From the 1st June Mid Downs Medical practice will be offering evening and Saturday clinics for pre-bookable appointments.
+From the 1st June 2018 Mid Downs Medical practice have been offering evening and Saturday clinics for pre-bookable appointments.

-We will be working alongside Buxted Medical Centre in order to provide evening clinics each weekday and a weekly Saturday morning clinic.
-Between the two practices, we will have an evening clinic each weekday, from 6.30pm - 8pm.
+We are working alongside Buxted Medical Centre in order to provide evening clinics each weekday and a weekly Saturday morning clinic.
+Between the two practices, we have an evening clinic each weekday, from 6.30pm - 8pm.
 There will also be a Saturday clinic each week from 9 - 12pm.

-Newick Health Centre will be open on Monday and Wednesday evenings and every other Saturday morning.
+Newick Health Centre is open on Monday and Wednesday evenings and every other Saturday morning.

-Our patients will also be able to access the clinics held by Buxted Medical Centre on Tuesday, Thursday and Friday evenings and every other Saturday, although we would encourage patients to book in with their own GP if needing a consultation regarding an ongoing problem.
+Our patients are also able to access the clinics held by Buxted Medical Centre on Tuesday, Thursday and Friday evenings and every other Saturday, for continuity we would encourage patients to book in with their own GP if needing a consultation regarding an ongoing problem.